Dr Anthony Speca FRGS FRSA

 Anthony combines this innovative educational work with appointments to Norwich School in the UK, where he teaches Philosophy, Politics, Economics and Geography, and to Trent University in Canada, where he is Adjunct Professor of Canadian Studies.
 He also serves as Managing Director of the Læra Institute for Circumpolar Education, a part of the international University of the Arctic.

 From 2008 to 2011, Anthony was a senior policy official with the Government of Nunavut in the Canadian Arctic.
 He directed a team of analysts advising policymakers on fiscal and economic issues, and he was a core member of Nunavut’s team negotiating with Canada for the devolution of lands and resources.
 He represented Nunavut on intergovernmental panels dealing with fiscal relations, and on regulatory panels dealing with the mining industry.

 Anthony is a Fellow of the Royal Geographical Society and the Royal Society of Arts.
-He serves on the Council of Polar Educators International, and he is a member of the British Association for Canadian Studies, the International Arctic Social Sciences Association and the UK Arctic Club.
+He is also a member of the British Association for Canadian Studies, the International Arctic Social Sciences Association, Polar Educators International and the UK Arctic Club.
 He holds a Ph.D. in Philosophy from the University of Toronto, and he has trained in negotiation and mediation.

 Whether in the Arctic or ‘down South’, Anthony is a keen amateur photographer.
 Please feel free to browse his online portfolio.